PrestaShop/prestashop.github.io/news/_posts/releases/2016-04-25-here-comes-prestashop-1-7-alpha-4.md

 ### Modules page

-- The "enable/disable on mobile" action is back! [#5319](https://github.com/PrestaShop/PrestaShop/pull/5319) by @Quetzacoalt91
+- The "enable/disable on mobile" action is back! [#5319](https://github.com/PrestaShop/PrestaShop/pull/5319) by @quetzacoalt91
-- Improve the loading time of the module catalog [#5368](https://github.com/PrestaShop/PrestaShop/pull/5368) by @Quetzacoalt91
+- Improve the loading time of the module catalog [#5368](https://github.com/PrestaShop/PrestaShop/pull/5368) by @quetzacoalt91
-- Modules to be configured are now displaying [#5395](https://github.com/PrestaShop/PrestaShop/pull/5395) by @Quetzacoalt91
+- Modules to be configured are now displaying [#5395](https://github.com/PrestaShop/PrestaShop/pull/5395) by @quetzacoalt91
-- Improved Module class to handle more potential issues [#5397](https://github.com/PrestaShop/PrestaShop/pull/5397) by @Quetzacoalt91
+- Improved Module class to handle more potential issues [#5397](https://github.com/PrestaShop/PrestaShop/pull/5397) by @quetzacoalt91
 - Fix zip module installation for complex modules [#5380](https://github.com/PrestaShop/PrestaShop/pull/5380) by @mickaelandrieu
 - Improved list display [#5371](https://github.com/PrestaShop/PrestaShop/pull/5371).
-Thank you @ShepherdV8!
+Thank you @shepherdv8!
-- Modules scoring is now displayed [#5405](https://github.com/PrestaShop/PrestaShop/pull/5405) by @Quetzacoalt91
+- Modules scoring is now displayed [#5405](https://github.com/PrestaShop/PrestaShop/pull/5405) by @quetzacoalt91

 ### Core
 - Added PHP 7 tests on Travis CI [#5439](https://github.com/PrestaShop/PrestaShop/pull/5439).
 Thank you @firstred!
-- Introduced a new `dump` function from Symfony VarDumper component [#5381](https://github.com/PrestaShop/PrestaShop/pull/5381) by @Shine-neko
+- Introduced a new `dump` function from Symfony VarDumper component [#5381](https://github.com/PrestaShop/PrestaShop/pull/5381) by @shine-neko
 - Disallow indexing of admin pages [#5357](https://github.com/PrestaShop/PrestaShop/pull/5357).
 Thank you @firstred!
 - Updated SwiftMailer to the latest version [#5233](https://github.com/PrestaShop/PrestaShop/pull/5233).
 Thank you @firstred!

-This alpha 4 version was made possible by the hard work of the PrestaShop Core Team, with additional commits by the following contributors: @firstred (responsible for no less than 8 contributions already accepted the last 3 weeks, thank you!), @paeddl and @ShepherdV8.
+This alpha 4 version was made possible by the hard work of the PrestaShop Core Team, with additional commits by the following contributors: @firstred (responsible for no less than 8 contributions already accepted the last 3 weeks, thank you!), @paeddl and @shepherdv8.
 Thank you!